CollierCZ/docs-media/README.md

     Personas = new [] { TaxonomyTermIdentifier.ByCodename("barista") }
 };

-// Specifies the content item and the language varaint ContentItemIdentifier itemIdentifier = ContentItemIdentifier.ByCodename("on_roasts");
+// Specifies the content item and the language variant ContentItemIdentifier itemIdentifier = ContentItemIdentifier.ByCodename("on_roasts");
 LanguageIdentifier languageIdentifier = LanguageIdentifier.ByLanguageCodename("en-US");
 ContentItemVariantIdentifier identifier = new ContentItemVariantIdentifier(itemIdentifier, languageIdentifier);